Main Content Start

 - Previous institution(s) attended

 This information will be subject to public disclosure.
-Students who wish to prevent disclosure of directory information must submit the Authorization to Withhold Directory Information Form to the Student Record's Office (2nd floor Student Center).
+Students who wish to prevent disclosure of directory information must submit the Authorization to Withhold Directory Information Form to Enrollment Services (2nd floor Student Center).
 Students who submit this form should note that this action will exclude their name from certain college publications.

 The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: